 A game-changing way to safeguard life, property, and the environment

 The Marc Marcantonio Heli-Hydrant is an innovative 12-foot wide, 2,400-gallon water tank for firefighting helicopters.
-The Heli-Hydrant allows first responders to save critical time and effectively fight fires by offering a strategically placed, quick-fill, pilot-operated water source that can fill in just six minutes.
-The remote operation of it also allows greater safety of ground firefighters and water sources in areas that ground firefighters cannot reach.
+The Heli-Hydrant allows first responders to save critical time and effectively fight fires by offering a strategically placed, quick-fill, pilot-operated water source that can be filled in just six minutes.
+The remote operation of it also allows greater safety of ground firefighters in areas they cannot reach.
 This helicopter hydrant offers Orange County a game-changing way to safeguard life, property, and the environment for the benefit of the community.

 Red Firefighting Helicopter filling at the Marc Marcantonio Heli-Hydrant to battel the Blue Ridge Fire of October 2020.
 Chino Hills State Park in Background.